craftercms/docs/source/new-ia/by-role/developer/common/search/search.rst

 Processing aggregations in the search response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Elasticsearch will return the aggregations in the response under the ``aggregations`` field, the contents of each aggregation will be different depending of the type.
+Search will return the aggregations in the response under the ``aggregations`` field, the contents of each aggregation will be different depending on the type.

 .. code-block:: groovy
   :linenos:
-  :caption: Elasticsearch response with aggregations
+  :caption: Search response with aggregations

   def facets = [:]
   if(result.aggregations()) {